 Unusual Options Activity Insight: ViacomCBS

-On Friday, shares of ViacomCBS (NASDAQ:VIAC) saw unusual options activity.
-After the option alert, the stock price moved down to $41.11.
+On Wednesday, shares of ViacomCBS (NASDAQ:VIAC) saw unusual options activity.
+After the option alert, the stock price moved up to $41.56.

 - Sentiment: BEARISH